 Stay Current with GSS

-The GSS google group receives “Stay Current” weekly emails each containing several excerpts of articles with links to the source articles.
-To receive them, email gssmail@berkeley.edu with subject line “Join GSS” and in the body please give your name, city, state, country, and your school (if any).
+The GSS google group receives “Stay Current” weekly emails with excerpts and links to articles.
+To join, email gssmail@berkeley.edu with subject line “Join GSS” and in the body your name, city, state, country, and school (if any).

-See also “Stay Current” links in the Contents table in each book.
-If a news source limits the number of articles one person can read, perhaps “divide and conquer” with different students reading and reporting to the class on different articles.
+“Stay Current” links are in the Contents table in each book.
+If a news source limits the number of articles one person can read for free, try “divide and conquer” with different students reading and reporting to the class on different articles.

 ~~~~~